Bootstrap FreeKB - Node.js - Resolve "Access to fetch has been blocked by CORS policy"

 If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.

-This error occurs when the client URL and server URL don't match, including the port number.
-In this case you need to enable your service for CORS (Cross Origin Resource Sharing).
+This error often occurs when the client URL and server URL don't match.
+Often, this can be resolved by allowing CORS (Cross Origin Resource Sharing).

-"preflight" means that before the browser attempt the POST request, it first sends an OPTIONS request to the server to determine if the server is opting-in to receiving a cross-origin POST that has Autorization and Content-Type: application/json headers.
+"preflight" means that before the browser attempt the request (GET / POST / PUT / et cetera), it first sends an OPTIONS request to the server to determine if the server is opting-in to receiving a cross-origin POST that has Authorization and Content-Type: application/json headers.
 You should be able to replicate this with curl.

 curl \